The Cynefin Framework: Defining Its 5 Domains

 Educate leadership and teams

-Introduce your teams to this tool during onboarding and upskilling activities and convey the importance of problem-solving skills across job areas.
+Introduce your teams to this tool during onboarding, training, and upskilling activities and convey the importance of problem-solving skills across job areas.
 As your workforce gets used to applying the framework, it will become second nature and improve decision-making throughout the company.

 Map organizational challenges for each domain